Article

 Thermal shock by industry sector

-• Aerospace industry.
+• Aerospace.
 Airplanes and spacecraft operate in extreme environments.
 Therefore, engines and control systems must be protected to withstand sudden temperature changes during takeoff and landing, especially when traveling between different climatic regions.

-• Automotive industry.
+• Automotive.
 Given components' exposure to high temperatures during combustion – from the engine to the exhaust systems – heat insulators contribute to avoiding failures and guaranteeing the vehicle's safety.

-• Oil & Gas industries.
+• Oil & Gas.
 Refining oil involves high temperatures in boilers and equipment, as well as sudden cooling processes.
 Thermal insulation increases thermal shock resistance and guarantees the equipment's integrity.

 Best practices